Saturday, 21 April 2012

 Several weeks passed, but I heard nothing further from the music competition council nor any word Phi Bang.
 I cared less about the music composition contest, but Phi Bang’s silence was unsettling, because after returning home from Tennessee I felt certain we'd remain close and committed to each other.
 Nonetheless, I sensed the bloom from our reunion had faded, and once more we were drifting apart, but another trip south was out of the question.

-Following a lengthy rest upon the proverbial shelf, I dusted off the music notation books and resumed working on the F minor piano sonata.
+Following a lengthy rest upon the proverbial shelf, I dusted off other music notation books and resumed working on the F minor piano sonata.
 The first two movements had been completed months earlier in Vancouver, but the finale had remained incomplete.
 Brooding over Phi Bang’s silence made seizing inspiration from the cosmos too easy in pounding out a fast paced conclusion in the home key.

 Dissatisfied with the conclusion, I revised the final movement to add a coda that modulated from the darker sounding tones of F minor into the more optimistic timbres of the relative major key.
 I wanted to conclude my opus on a symbolic positive note, and with loud chords of hope rather than dark knells of despair.
 Perhaps I was an optimistic pessimist struggling once in a while to shed the image of simply being a dour pessimist.
 All great-in-the-mind plans aside, life doesn't unfold as expected... or as wanted.